WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Toggles, Checkboxes, Links, and Buttons/ReadMe.txt

-ARIA Toggles and Checkboxes
+ARIA Toggles, Checkboxes, and Switches

-The Toggle Control is a multipurpose control type, that covers checkboxes, toggle buttons, and even simulated links and buttons.
+The Toggle Control is a multipurpose control type, that covers checkboxes, toggle buttons, switches, and even simulated links and buttons.

 Expected behaviors: The general behavior of a Toggle control is to receive keyboard focus in the tab order regardless of the active select state, to be toggleable or actionable by pressing the Spacebar or by pressing Enter on the control, and to be toggleable or actionable by clicking it as usual.